openregister/openregister-java/doc/arch/adf-006-register-serialization-format.md

 - a timestamp in UTC in ISO 8601 format
 - the hash of the corresponding Entry prepended with *sha-256*

-Example (note this is one line)
+Example

     append-entry[tab]2016-11-07T16:26:21Z[tab]sha-256:100171bf018db8598080d8d930040989d3ef788e7bc00def8ca083d25a0f40e5

 #### Notes

-- The reference can an item that already exists in the register or one in the RSF.
+- The reference can an Item that already exists in the register or one in the RSF.
 - The entry number is inferred by the order that *append-entry* commands appear.
-- If  *append-entry* does not reference an earlier *add-item* or *item* in the register then the RSF should be rejected.
+- If  *append-entry* does not reference an earlier *add-item* or *Item* in the register then the RSF should be rejected.

 ### assert-root-hash